telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/streaming/stream_processing_sinfonier_architecture.md

 ### Apache Storm

 Apache Storm is a free and open source distributed realtime computation system Storm makes it easy to reliably process unbounded streams of data, doing for realtime processing what Hadoop did for batch processing.
-Storm is simple, can be used with any programming language, and is a lot of fun to use!
+Storm is simple, can be used with any programming language, and is a lot of fun to use!.